Nootropics have surged in popularity for their ability to enhance cognitive function and mental clarity. But can nootropics cause depression?

 Summing It Up

-In conclusion, the link between nootropics and depression is a complex and evolving topic.
-While there is no definitive proof that nootropics directly cause depression, individual reactions may vary.
+In conclusion, the link between nootropics and depression is complex and still being studied.
+While there's no clear evidence that nootropics directly cause depression, individual responses can vary.

-• Be mindful of your nootropic choices and their potential effects on mood.
+- Be mindful of your nootropic choices and potential effects on mood.

-• Stick to recommended dosages to avoid negative side effects.
+- Stick to recommended dosages to avoid side effects.

-• Consult with a healthcare professional if you have a history of depression or other mental health conditions.
+- Consult a healthcare provider if you have a history of depression or anxiety.

 Lucid beverages contain a blend of brain-boosting nootropics + powerful mushrooms designed to unlock your brain's full potential so you can zone in on what's important.